-- This is a procedure whereby the pressures in one or more of the compartments (often the anterior or deep posterior compartments) of the lower legs are tested to diagnose or exclude chronic exertional compartment syndrome (CECS).
+- This is a procedure whereby the pressures in one or more of the compartments (often the anterior or deep posterior compartments of the lower legs; or the volar or dorsal compartments in the forearm) are tested to diagnose or exclude chronic exertional compartment syndrome (CECS).

-- CECS is a known cause of exercise-induced leg pain (EILP).
-EILP typically occurs in sports which involve involve running, marching or jumping.
+- Lower limb CECS is a known cause of exercise-induced leg pain (EILP).
+EILP typically occurs in sports which involve running, marching or jumping.

 Q2: What preparation is required?